Domestic violence is one of the most commonly prosecuted criminal offenses in Los Angeles criminal courts.

 Prior to the O.J.
 Simpson trial, there was a widespread perception that law enforcement was not taking domestic violence incidents which resulted in minor or no injuries seriously enough and were allowing alleged domestic abusers to get off with a warning.

-Any call to law enforcement which includes an allegation that domestic violence occurred will almost certainly now result in an arrest.
+- Any allegation that domestic violence occurred will almost certainly now result in an arrest.

 When police respond to a domestic violence call and arrive at the scene, they will take statements from both sides and determine whether there are any visible injuries.